The pedagogue is cut down in the scourge of paralysing attacks hitting the contemporary world.

 He witnesses humanity leaving its ancestral home and stepping on the surface of another celestial body

-For his support a pair of the crew involved thanks him .
+A pair of the crew involved thanks him for his support .

 Driven by manly patriotic urgings, our weekend warrior buys into the grand project.Forward Defence and the casus belli.